Center for Reproductive Rights: History

 After suing the Obama administration over the restricted access to birth control, in June 2013 the U.S. Department of Justice ordered that the Obama administration make all forms of emergency contraception available over the counter and without an age restriction.

-In recent years, CRR has been one of three primary groups challenging increased state level restrictions to reproductive health and abortion care.
+In 2013, CRR was one of three primary groups challenging increased state level restrictions to reproductive health and abortion care.
 In May, the CRR and the ACLU jointly filed suit against a 12-week abortion ban in Arkansas.
 In June the CRR filed a lawsuit against the state of Kansas to block HB 2253 stating that the abortion restrictions it imposed are unconstitutional.
 In August a coalition of groups, including the CRR, filed suit in Oklahoma to block enforcement of a law that restricts access to emergency contraception, stating that the law is unconstitutional.
 In August a federal judge blocked the law from going into effect.

 In November 2015, the United States Supreme Court agreed to review stringent restrictions enacted into law by abortion opponents in Texas.
 Upon coming into force the laws would leave Texas, a state with a population of 27 million, served by only ten clinics, 34 less than the number in service before the laws were enacted.
 The appeal, handled by the CRR, is U.S. Supreme Court docket number 16-274, Whole Woman's Health v.
 Cole.
 It is the first case that the high court has accepted scrutinizing abortion restriction since 2007.

 In 2016 the CRR expanded its international program, including the launch of an international litigation campaign that has included the first abortion case decided by the United Nations Human Rights Committee and the first case to frame preventable maternal deaths as a human rights violation.